lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 ## XMSS^MT Algorithm Identifier

-The object identifier for an XMSS^MT public key is `id-alg-xmssmt-hashsig`:
+The AlgorithmIdentifier for an XMSS^MT public key MUST use the id-alg-xmssmt-hashsig object identifier.

 ~~~
    id-alg-xmssmt-hashsig  OBJECT IDENTIFIER ::= {